vitkolos/notes-ipp/semestr5/data-compression-algorithms/exam.md

 - according to an experimental estimate
 	- the entropy of English is 1.3 bits per symbol

----

 ### Context Methods

 - model of order $i$ … makes use of context of length $i$
 - methods
 	- fixed length contexts
-	- combined
+	- combined – contexts of various lengths
-		- complete
+		- complete – all contexts of lengths $i,i-1,\dots,0$
 		- partial
 	- static, adaptive
-- Prediction by Partial Matching
+- Prediction by Partial Matching (PPM)
+	- Cleary, Witten, Moffat
 	- uses arithmetic coding
 	- we try to encode symbol $s$ in context of length $i$
 	- if the context is too large (the frequency is not larger than zero), we output the ESC symbol and decrease the context length
 	- assumption: every symbol has non-zero frequency for some (small) context
+	- how to encode symbol $s$
+		- we have read the context $c$ of length $i$ and the current symbol $s$
+		- if $f(s\mid c)\gt 0$, encode $s$ using $f(*\mid c)$
+			- each context $c$ has its own table of frequencies (for arithmetic encoding)
+		- otherwise, output the code for ESC and try order $i-1$ context
+	- exclusion principle
+		- situation: symbol $x$ occurs in context $abc$ for the first time
+		- we will encode it using second order model $f(x\mid bc)$
+		- there is symbol $y$ such that $f(y\mid bc)\gt 0$ and also $f(y\mid abc)\gt 0$
+		- by using ESC, we already signaled that we are not trying to encode any of the letters present in the third order model (such as $y$)
+		- therefore, we can temporarily remove $y$ from the second order model so that the compression is more efficient
+	- there are various approaches to assign $P(esc\mid c)$
+		- for example, we can decrement frequencies of all symbols by one
 	- data structure … trie (context tree)
 		- where each node has an edge to its largest proper suffix, this simplifies adding of new leaves
 		- it might not fit in the memory
-			- to solve that, we can freeze the model (update frequencies, but stop adding new nodes)
+			- to solve that, we can freeze the model (update frequencies in existing contexts, stop adding new contexts)
 			- or we can rebuild the model using only the recent history (not the whole file)
+		- we can rebuild the model either if the free memory size drops or if the relative compression ratio starts decreasing
 	- advanced data structure: DAWG (Directed Acyclic Word Graph)
 	- PPMII
 		- “information inheritance”